Residency and Fellowship Programs Hero Image

 Our one-year fellowship program was ACGME-approved in 2024.
 We plan to have our first fellow in 2025.
 Our mission is to provide a very well-rounded colorectal surgical education in all facets of our specialty.
 Our global objective is to prepare the graduates of our program to step into their careers prepared to meet the challenges of the profession, regardless of their ultimate career goals.

 During the one-year program, the fellow will acquire in-depth knowledge and experience in the diagnosis, management, and surgical treatment of patients with conditions and diseases of the colon, rectum, and anus.
-The fellows’ clinical rotations will be completed at the University of Colorado Hospital Anschutz Medical Campus, the UChealth Highlands Ranch Hospital, the UChealth Lone Tree Outpatient Clinic, and the Department of Veterans Affairs (VA) Medical Center, where the fellow will perform endoscopy procedures only.
+The fellows’ clinical rotations will be completed at the University of Colorado Hospital Anschutz Medical Campus, and the Department of Veterans Affairs (VA) Medical Center, where the fellow will perform endoscopy procedures only.
 These rotations will provide a robust and sophisticated experience in all aspects of adult Colorectal Surgery.
 Conveniently, all teaching sites are located within a 25-mile radius of the Anschutz Medical Campus.

 The Colorectal Surgery fellow will actively participate in the broad range of surgical procedures including open, laparoscopic and robotic, and trans-anal operations.
 We perform a high volume of common and complex surgical procedures for cancer, inflammatory bowel disease, diverticulitis, pelvic floor disease, reoperative colorectal surgery, anorectal pathology, and the entire spectrum of colorectal diseases.